busraasan/BGSR-basiralab/README.md

 # BGSR (Brain Graph Super-Resolution)

-BGSR (Brain Graph Super Resolution) for a fast and accurate graph data classification code, by Islem Mhiri.
-Please contact islemmhiri1993@gmail.com for inquiries.
+NAGFS (Network Atlas-Guided Feature Selection) for a fast and accurate graph data classification code, recoded by Busra Asan.
+Please contact busraasan2@gmail.com for further inquiries.
 Thanks.

 While a few image super-resolution techniques have been proposed for MRI super-resolution, graph super-resolution techniques are currently absent.
 To this aim, we design the ﬁrst brain graph super-resolution using functional brain data with the aim to boost neurological disorder diagnosis.
 Our framework learns how to generate high-resolution (HR) graphs from low-resolution (LR) graphs without resorting to the computationally expensive image processing pipelines for connectome construction at high-resolution scales.